haggen/dailygametrivia/README.md

 # Daily Game Trivia

-The **Daily Game Trivia** is an open-source and public browser game where you have to find out the secret game based on hints such as year of release, genre, player's perspective and more.
+The **Daily Game Trivia** is an open-source and free to play browser game where you have to figure out the secret games of the day based on given hints such as year of release, genre, player's perspective, and more.
 Inspired by [gamedle.wtf](https://gamedle.wtf).

 Game information is imported from [Twitch's IGDB](https://www.igdb.com).